ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-Bradenhaumesser/writing/proposals/show_proposal_one.md

 Please reference at least three web sites or articles from a journal or a conference proceedings that you studied when preparing this proposal.

-Make sure that you use correctly formatted Markdown links to the references that you consulted when writing this show proposal.

 - **Reference One**: [Prep School Scholar](https://blog.prepscholar.com/undeclared-major-college-application)
 - **Reference Two**: [Education Blogs](https://www.usnews.com/education/blogs/college-admissions-playbook/articles/pros-cons-of-applying-to-college-as-an-undecided-major)